hsoyka/slide-shows/write-quality-data.md

-##
-Lesson topics:
+## Lesson topics:
-	-Preparing to write metadata
+	1. Preparing to write metadata
-	-Tips for writing a quality metadata record
+	2. Tips for writing a quality metadata record